12,344 total views, 7 views today

 Finally, for the items property of state dropdown list add the below in the Fx:

-That’s it, now just preview the app and see the magic, based on country selection, state value will be changed in the second dropdown list.
+That’s it, now just preview the app and see the magic, based on country selection, the state value will be changed in the second dropdown list.

-- In the above demo, we have selected country as the USA from the first dropdown list, then automatically all states from the USA will be populated in the second dropdown list (of course this is based on the country and state configured in the SharePoint list).
+- In the above demo, we have selected the country as the USA from the first dropdown list, then automatically all states from the USA will be populated in the second dropdown list (of course this is based on the country and state configured in the SharePoint list).
 Here for the USA, only one states that “NJ” is being populated because in the SharePoint for the USA only “NJ” is configured.

 - In the end, we have noticed that the “PowerApps” has been misspelled as “PowerAps” in the demo, it will take a lot of time to fix the image file, so pardon us for this.

-Summary: What we had here?
+Summary: What we had here (SharePoint cascading dropdown in PowerApps)?

 Thus, in this article, we have learned the below with respect to implementing the cascading dropdown list in PowerApps using the SharePoint Online list data: